 Creativity is key here and social media channels have been more than helpful in assisting with the difficulties facing businesses.
 Instagram has added new buttons for curbside orders for restaurants, and Facebook is offering limited grants for their advertising.

 The most important thing to remember is that in the wake of this pandemic if you can continue to post, do it.
 Unfortunately, many businesses have already closed as a result of COVID-19.
 Going dark on social media can send a message of closure.

 Creating a strategy for continued posting, even if it’s drastically reduced or content differs greatly, is better than no posting at all.
 At the very least, communicate with your customers candidly about the state of your business, if you’ll be taking a break from social media for an extended period of time, or any other major change so that your customers can remain vigilant for your return.

 Times are challenging.
 There’s no denying that.
 However, if we look at our current circumstances as an opportunity to try something new, we might just come out of this knowing more about our business and our customers than ever before.
 Know that you are not alone and that there are resources out there to help you and your business.

-If you’re looking for more information to assist your business during this time, head over to our Marketing Resources menu to gain access to our Lead Generation Calculator, Website Analyzer, and to Download our Free 2020 Social Media Guide!
+If you’re looking for more information to assist your business and messaging during this time, head over to our Marketing Resources menu to gain access to our Lead Generation Calculator, Website Analyzer, and to Download our Free 2020 Social Media Guide!